-Sensei LMS is a free WordPress LMS plugin from Automattic, the company behind WordPress.com, WooCommerce, and plenty of other WordPress plugins.
-Sensei is available as a WooCommerce extension, making it a useful addition to any eCommerce store that adds online courses.
+Sensei LMS is a free WordPress plugin from Automattic, the company behind WordPress.com, WooCommerce, and many other WordPress plugins.
+Sensei is available as a WooCommerce extension, making it a useful addition to any e-commerce store that adds online courses.

 Sensei LMS comes with all of the necessary features for creating an online course, including lessons.
-A question section in the backend and the making of quizzes are two examples of additional features.
+A question section in the backend and a quiz maker are two examples of additional features.

 The cost ranges from $129 to $279, depending on the number of sites you want to use it on.
-This price is only valid for one year, so you must upgrade every year.
+This price is only valid for one year, so you must upgrade yearly.